dineshmalekar/Simple-Codeigniter-Curl-PHP-Class/README.txt

 Author: Jason Michels
 Website: http://www.thebizztech.com

 This PHP class was built to make cURL easy to use with Codeigniter.
-You can use this for anything from getting the contents of a web page, to submitting data through PayPal's API.
+You can use this for anything from getting the contents of a web page, to submitting data through API's.
 If you have any improvement suggestions or questions please let me know on GitHub or through my blog (info below).

 To stay up to date on changes to this class keep checking the Github repository, https://thebizztech@github.com/thebizztech/Simple-Codeigniter-Curl-PHP-Class.git.